 Content should be user-centric, created to interest people first, planting brand ideas in their lives rather than expecting them to opt into the brand’s world, the report advises.
 Content should also be purposeful, designed to change behavior from sharing to buying.
 And it should be bound by the brand idea, relating back to the brand without overtly ‘selling’.

-Grace Liu, CEO of TNS & TNS Sinotrust, said: “For years the marketing community has been focused on how to generate maximum number of ‘shares’, ‘likes’ and ‘retweets’ – how far has your campaign gone and who has seen it.
+Grace Liu, CEO of Kantar TNS & Kantar TNS Sinotrust, said: “For years the marketing community has been focused on how to generate maximum number of ‘shares’, ‘likes’ and ‘retweets’ – how far has your campaign gone and who has seen it.
 But we need to ask ourselves what this participation is delivering.
 True brand advocacy and preference?
 Or just a weak form of awareness?
 The results of the study have a clear outtake for brands – stop asking too much of people.
 Focus on creating great content and compelling, relevant campaigns and you will see greater benefits, both in terms of short-terms sales uplift and longer-term brand equity.”

 For a copy of “Participation – Beyond the Hype,” click here